 The B2C e-commerce market is dominated by domestic online marketplaces, with Rakuten leading the ranking.
 However, local branches of major international e-commerce companies such as Amazon or Yahoo are greatly contributing to the rising popularity of online shopping among Japanese consumers.
 In the C2C segment, the mobile re-commerce application Mercari represents a successful business venture competing alongside the flea market and auction platforms of established B2C providers.

-The slow shift onlineNon-food products, such as leisure goods, electronics and household items account for the lion’s share of online purchases in Japan.
-Since the busy lifestyle of many of the country’s citizens demands efficiency in both professional and private life, online grocery experiences, including smooth, tailor-made door-to-door delivery provided by highly developed distribution channels, are also growing in popularity.
-Large, domestic grocers, such as Aeon, Ito-Yokado or Seiyu, are listed among the most popular destinations for online food shopping.
-By 2020, the e-commerce food retail market is expected to reach 22 billion U.S. dollars in sales.
+The slow shift onlineNon-food products, such as travel services, fashion and beauty goods as well as consumer electronics account for the lion’s share of e-commerce spending in Japan.
+Since the busy lifestyle of many of the country’s citizens demands efficiency in both professional and private life, online grocery experiences, including smooth, tailor-made door-to-door delivery provided by highly developed distribution channels, are emerging.
+Large companies such as Aeon, Ito Yokado, and Seiyu are among the most well-known supermarkets offering their services online.

 Nonetheless, Japanese consumers are reluctant to fully shift their purchases online.
 Physical stores remain the preferred procurement channels for daily necessities, in particular for foodstuff.